 Canon SX60 vs Leica M Typ 262

 The Canon PowerShot SX60 HS and the Leica M (Typ 262) are two digital cameras that were officially introduced, respectively, in September 2014 and November 2015.
-The SX60 is a fixed lens compact, while the M Typ 262 is a rangefinder-style mirrorless.
+The SX60 is a fixed lens compact, while the M Typ 262 is a rangefinder-focusing mirrorless.
 The cameras are based on a 1/2.3-inch (SX60) and a full frame (M Typ 262) sensor.
 The Canon has a resolution of 14.2 megapixels, whereas the Leica provides 23.7 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.